ChineseTony/DIRE/README.md

-# DIRE: Decompiled Identifier Renaming Engine
+# DeepS:Deep Struct and Semantics